lancekrogers/ME-take-home-project/CHALLENGE.md

 These scenarios only cover a single accountID, but demonstrate expected ingestion/callback behaviors:

 **Scenario 1 - SingleUpdate**
-0ms-simulationstarts- ID1 scheduled to be ingested 550ms (0-1000ms random) later
+0ms - simulation starts - ID1 scheduled to be ingested 550ms (0-1000ms random) later
 550ms - ID1 v1 is “ingested”, we print it as indexed
 950ms - ID1 v1 callbackfires(and we log with version 1)